Skyway Theatre: Bar Fly

 Bar Fly is another venue within the Skyway Theatre complex, offering a nightclub experience.
 With a capacity of 300 people, Bar Fly is geared toward electronic and DJ events, featuring a dance floor, VIP areas, and a full-service bar.
 The space often hosts themed nights and private events, creating a lively, party-like atmosphere.

 Studio B

 Studio B is a mid-sized performance space within Skyway Theatre, with a capacity of 800 people.
 Known for its high-quality sound system and lighting, Studio B is a popular venue for EDM shows, stand-up comedy, and special events.
 It provides a versatile space for mid-sized events, often acting as a bridge between the more intimate Loft and the larger Mainroom.

 The Lyric

 The Lyric is the newest addition to the Skyway Theatre complex, offering a 450-capacity space.
-Designed with excellent acoustics and a lounge-like atmosphere, The Lyric is perfect for more intimate concerts, acoustic performances, and indie acts.
-Its modern design and comfortable seating arrangements create a unique setting for both performers and audiences.
+With a lounge-like atmosphere, The Lyric is designed for intimate concerts, acoustic performances, and indie acts.